francis-chris5/Creatures/README.md

 INSTALL:

- After downloading the files, simply open blender and go to Edit -> Preferences, and under the Add-ons tab select the "Install" button then navigate to where the file is located.
+ After downloading the files, simply open blender and go to Edit -> Preferences, and under the Add-ons tab select the "Install" button then navigate to where the zipped folder with the files is located and select it (do not unzip/extract the files).
 Don't forget to check the box to enable the addon after installing it.

 SOME NOTES: